-I have been research active for several years and have contributed to many published works.
-I am the founder of the film club at MMU and have recently set up a paranormal group that holds regular weekly meetings to discuss all things paranormal, which promotes student engagement and interest in this interesting area of research.
+I have been research active for many years (17) and have contributed to many published works.
+I am the founder of the Paranormal Society at MMU and have recently set up an anomalous conversation group that holds regular meetings to discuss all things anomalous/paranormal/conspiracy ideation, which promotes student engagement and interest in the area of research.

-I recently presented at the recent (July, 2012) RIHSC conference; a presentation and poster entitled: "Reality testing, conspiracy theories, and paranormal beliefs".
-I have attended the BIAL Foundation conference in Portugal on several occations delivering both short presentations and posters outlining research exploring Paranormal Belief, perceptual bias and aspects of Well Being.
+I have presented at numerous (July, 2012/13/14/15) RIHSC conferences e.g., "Reality testing, conspiracy theories, and paranormal beliefs".
+I have regularly attended the BIAL Foundation conference in Portugal between 2008 - 2018 supporting the Bial Foundation whilst delivering short presentations and posters outlining anomalous research.